madalynbartman/projects/notes/elk.md

 Term frequency and inverse document frequency determines how many times each search term appears in a document.
 If search terms are found in high frequency in a document, the document is considered more relvenat to the search query.

+Data:
+Import your data using the file data visualizer